helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 ![Highly valuable coverage illustration](XX-response-time-windows-for-witness-rewarding/valuable-coverage.png)

 This illustration is based on a real exemple, but is a general illustration for hotspot placed on cell-towers and high elevation point.
 The hotspot used in the illustration as model is Attractive-Olive-Cybord, located in Clermont-Ferrand, France.
 This hotspot is deployed on high elevation point.
 Coverage can be seen on mappers.helium.com, with 80km coverage from North to South.

+In term of coverage comparision, 60km hotspot provides 36x 10km hotspot area coverage.
+It provides about 3600x coverage compared to a indoor, city center located hotspot.

 ## Suburb Valuable Coverage